 The Kansas City Chiefs and the Tampa Bay Buccaneers are heading to Super Bowl LV on February 7, 2021 generating a lot of excitement and a welcome relief from turbulent news cycles.
-The teams working through the bracket over the next few weeks are actively gearing up to make sure they are at peak performance levels.
+The teams will be spending the next few days gearing up to make sure they are at peak performance levels.

 Vision is integral to the performance of an elite athlete.
 The better an athlete can see, the better he performs.
 Consider the on-the-job requirements of a professional quarterback: find your wide receiver, throw the ball, and try not to get intercepted – all while the defensive line tries to sack you.
 In fact, a quarterback’s eyes are constantly calculating depth, distance, and rapidly moving players – all requiring quick assessments for risk and reward.
 Put simply, a quarterback’s ability to see drives the decisions that lead to either moving the ball down the field for a touchdown or a turnover that can cost the team the lead.

 One story capturing fan interest and a lot of buzz during the off-season was New Orleans Saints’ back-up QB Jameis Winston’s decision to have LASIK.
 Another playoff player who chose LASIK in the off-season to improve his vision is Kansas City Saint secondary line breakout star Charvarius Ward.
 Devon White, linebacker for the Tampa Bay Buccaneers, had LASIK as well.
 They join other prominent NFL players (think Tiki Barber, Carson Wentz, Kirk Cousins) and other pro athletes (famously, LeBron James, Wilson Ramos, and Chris Paul) who’ve opted for vision correction surgery to improve their vision.

 Although the pressure to perform is one of the reasons athletes choose laser vision correction, like LASIK, the reality is eyeglasses can pose a handicap for an athlete.
 Glasses, and even goggles, can get in the way and be a potential hazard in any sport or leave the athlete susceptible to elements.